techguy16/LinStore/README.md

 ### Installing Pi-Apps apps
 <img src="https://raw.githubusercontent.com/techguy16/LinStore/refs/heads/main/images/screenshots/2.png" align="right" height="240">
-LinStore has support to install non-package apps from Pi-Apps.
-To do so, import a ZIP file for a Pi-Apps app or enable the "Show apps from Pi-Apps (if installed)" option in LinStore's settings, which will show Pi-Apps' app library if it is installed.
+LinStore has the ability to install non-package apps from Pi-Apps. <br><br>To do so, import a ZIP file for a Pi-Apps app or enable the "Show apps from Pi-Apps (if installed)" option in LinStore's settings, which will show Pi-Apps' app library if it is installed.
+<br><br>
 <code>install_package</code> and <code>remove_package</code> are separate scripts, unlike Pi-Apps which uses a large script (<code>manage</code>) for everything.